 RRP: $330 (US) / £ (UK) | Weight: 2.72kg / 6lb | Volume: 65 + 8 L / 3667 + 488 cu in | Sizes: XS–XL | Colors: Cabernet

-Developed with female mountain guides at the Alpine School Innsbruck, the Denali 65 is a behemoth pack for when you’re heading out for several days and need to carry a lot of gear and keep yourself organized.
+Developed with female mountain guides at the Alpine School Innsbruck, the Denali 65 is a beast of a pack for when you’re heading out for several days and need to carry a lot of gear and keep yourself organized.
 The aluminum honeycomb frame and beefy padding – including thickly-padded shoulder straps and hip belt, and low back padding positioned to keep the pack away from the back – support loads over 50lb/23kg.
 A wrapping Velcro strap lets you adjust the torso length, which moves the shoulder straps up and down between sizes.
 The hip belt adjusts with a standard sliding buckle, and it is removable.

 Once you have eaten through some of your supplies, and the pack isn’t as full as when you started, compression straps on the side, base and under the front flap tighten down the load, reducing pack volume and keeping the weight close to your back.
 A removable rain cover that stores in the lid protects the pack from the elements.